20 Formal Synonyms for “Does That Work for You”

 I hope this message finds you in good spirits.
 Regarding our upcoming investor presentation, would you be able to accommodate a meeting on Tuesday, April 5th, at 3 PM?
 We believe this timing would allow for comprehensive preparation and discussion.

-See also 35 Other Ways to Say "Thank You for Your Consideration"
+See also 25 Other Ways to Say “Rest in Peace” (With Examples)

 If this doesn’t suit your schedule, please let me know your preferred time frames.